 Are you a grill person?
 Not in the do-you-like-to-eat-grilled-food way, rather, do you like to grill food?
-As much as I love working around a stove and an oven, I’m not a really big grill fan.
-I don’t eat red meat, which could be part of it.
+As much as I love working around a stove and an oven, I'm not a really big grill fan, but I love kebabs.
 I eat chicken and fish every now and then, but generally gravitate to veggie-heavy foods.
-That said, I was really craving chicken the other day, opened my cupboard and started adding a few ingredients to a mason jar for a marinade – which ended up coming together as these very easy grilled balsamic and honey chicken kebabs.
+That said, I was really craving chicken the other day, opened my cupboard and started adding a few ingredients to a mason jar for a marinade, which ended up coming together as these very easy grilled balsamic and honey chicken kebabs.

 Pantry-Friendly Easy Balsamic & Honey Chicken Kebabs

 It seems you can never go wrong using a balsamic vinegar in a marinade.
 It can be balanced really well with something sweet, in this case, honey, and works well with other flavors, in particular plain old black pepper.
 Everything in this marinade is very pantry-friendly.
 No need to search high and low for ingredients.

 It seems like a million years ago that I was on the Dr. Oz show talking about acetic acid in vinegar.
 It's actually very, very good for you.
 The next time you're playing Trivial Pursuit or want to wow someone with random knowledge, you can let them know that acetic acid:

 - helps to kill harmful bacteria in the gut

 - helps to control blood sugar levels (A BIG reason why I include apple cider vinegar (ACV) everywhere in The Belly Burn Plan)

 - helps to fight infections (So much so that Hippocrates himself touted it for this reason)